Here, we are presenting the process recommended to our customers, but feel free to adapt it to your own workflow/requirements.

 main one) you will want to deploy your new documentation file and make it live.
 You will use the

 The simplest way to use our CLI tool is to add a

-Gemfile to your project.
-You can find an example here: https://github.com/bump-sh/bump-ci-example/blob/master/Gemfile.
+package.json file to your project.
+You can find an example here: https://github.com/bump-sh/bump-ci-example/blob/master/package.json.

 If you prefer not using a

-Here are examples for integrating Bump with the most known CI products:
+Here are examples for integrating Bump with the most commonly used CI products:

-The GitHub actions example uses a dedicated action we have specially crafted for you.
-You may find more information on GitHub market place.
+The GitHub action example uses a dedicated action we crafted especially for you.
+You may find more information on our GitHub market place page.

 Note that if you don't want to keep the private token and id in your code base, you should use environment variables.
 Our CLI automatically recognizes these 3 variables:

 BUMP_ID: your documentation public slug or id

 BUMP_TOKEN: your documentation private token